SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:27:50]</i> **Ben:** Good deal!

 <i class="timecode">[00:27:51]</i> **Segun:** Right, so from Zag — yeah, from Zag.js, you need to import this createMachine.
-So you import createMachine, a named import of createMachine from @zag-js/core.
+So you import `createMachine`, a named import of createMachine from `@zag-js/core`.

 <i class="timecode">[00:28:07]</i> **Ben:** Okay.

 <i class="timecode">[00:28:09]</i> **Segun:** Right, so this function basically is what's used to model the diagram we just created.
 Right?
 So that is… so, we're going through the process now to sort of, like, figure out, like, what we wanna do here.

-So let's create a constant in the next line called "slider." slider equals, and we call the createMachine function.
+So let's create a constant in the next line called "`slider`." `slider` equals, and we call the `createMachine` function.

 <i class="timecode">[00:28:32]</i> **Ben:** Alright.

 <i class="timecode">[00:28:34]</i> **Segun:** Alright, so the createMachine() accepts an object in their argument, and this object contains a couple of things, but we're gonna work through that.

 One of the things that we looked at is, a state machine has a finite number of states.
 And we already mapped out a number of states already.
-So there's one of the keys called "states" this is going to expect in there.
+So there's one of the keys called "`states`" this is going to expect in there.
 And this is an object of, like, each state, right?
 So create an object.
 Let's create the first one for idle.

 <i class="timecode">[00:29:06]</i> **Ben:** Okay.

-<i class="timecode">[00:29:06]</i> **Segun:** So put "idle."
+<i class="timecode">[00:29:06]</i> **Segun:** So put "`idle`."
 Just put an empty object in there.
 You can use small letters as well, it's fine.
 Generally, I tend to use, like, all caps for events.

 <i class="timecode">[00:29:17]</i> **Ben:** Oh, okay.